nikspyratos/toybox/README.md

 Some analysis steps in these tools may fail on a default Toybox installation.
 Where reasonable I've tried to mitigate this, but some will be left up to you as the developer.
 Some fixes require opinionated configurations that I don't feel Toybox should have a default on.

+### Next Steps - DIY

+These are the next steps you will have to implement yourself for your project as your needs change & scale.

-### Post-Setup
+#### Post-Setup

 - **Websockets**: If you won't be using any realtime features, remove the `import './echo';` line from `resources/js/bootstrap.js`.
 - **Create an admin user**: Run the `php artisan app:create-admin-user` command to create an admin user.
 This will allow you to access Filament at `/admin`, and Telescope at `/telescope`.
-- **DNS**: You'll need to set up some A records to point to your server's IP for your domain.
-- **Laravel Activity log**: Consult the [documentation](https://spatie.be/docs/laravel-activitylog/v4/introduction) to begin logging user activity for analytics.
 - **Replaces assets, texts, attributions**: You will also want to take some time to remove the Toybox logo, links to the repository and replace any such mentions and authors (e.g. in the footer) with your own.
 This also applies to any privacy policy and terms of service pages included, as these may have stub values in place.
 - **Security**: Update the `public/.well-known/security.txt` with a contact email or URL (e.g. Twitter).
 - **Landing page**: